bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 * That parent for brand URLs is /brands/ (plural), while the corresponding subdirectory for HTML files is /brand/ (singular).

-* After editing your .stencil file, you must restart stencil to see your changes locally.
+* After editing your .stencil file or `secrets.stencil.json` and `config.stencil.json` files (if using Stencil V3.1 release or later), you must restart stencil to see your changes locally.
 Enter stencil start on the command line, appending any appropriate switches for your workflow (e.g.: stencil start -e -n).

 ### Why these URL Requirements?
 When you create a local custom template page for products, you expect that page to have access to all Stencil product objects.
 However, the server cannot readily determine the page type of each local custom template.
 So we give it a hint by instructing the server to look at the page type of the URL where you mapped the template.

-In the above .stencil configuration example’s final entry, the server will look at the URL /custom‑category/ within the store, deduce that the page type is category, and return a category context to Stencil CLI.
+In the above .stencil or `secrets.stencil.json` and `config.stencil.json` (if using Stencil V3.1 release or later) configuration example’s final entry, the server will look at the URL /custom‑category/ within the store, deduce that the page type is category, and return a category context to Stencil CLI.
 This allows Stencil CLI to properly display the page in the browser when you visit http://localhost:3000/custom‑category/ locally, or when shoppers visit the corresponding public store page.

 ### Mapping Multiple URLs
 Beyond the single URL mapped to each template in the above examples, you have the option of mapping an array of URLs to each template.
 This is shown in the following example for the product template: